david-pugh-gcell/GCellNotificationFW_iOS/README.md

 ```

 <h4>Using Standard Scan</h4>
 This sets the app to run like a normal iOS project using CoreLocation, except permissions and Bluetooth status is handled automatically.
 You can also use the default GCell UUID without having to enter any UUID details.
-Set up the instance variable and protocol adoption as above, and also remeber to set the delegate.
+Set up the instance variable and protocol adoption as above, and also remember to set the delegate.
 Set autoNotify to false and then set up the Beacon Regions you wish to monitor and add them to the beaconManager.

 ```Swift
  //set the auto notify function OFF